|

 Stay safe and alert when walking in street of Ho Chi Minh City

-Many of my friends from school asked the question “Is Ho Chi Minh City Safe?”.
-Many of them are from smaller cities and countryside towns outside of Ho Chi Minh City.
-So for them to move to the big city was a scary notion that made them wonder about the safety.
+Many travelers coming to Vietnam ask the question, “Is Ho Chi Minh City Safe?”.
 Ho Chi Minh City is like any other big city in the world, you will always want to be aware of your surroundings and watch out for common risks that can be dangerous for not only residents but travelers.

 Ho Chi Minh City is actually quite safe.
 Besides some scams and petty thefts, there isn’t much that a traveller will have to worry about if they are traveling wisely.
 That doesn’t mean you shouldn’t be aware of common safety tips that you wouldn’t know if you weren’t a local or even a frequent world traveler.
-I’m gonna give you the best tips on how to be on the lookout and to prevent common scams, pickpockets, and robberies.
-I’ll also let you know about how to stay safe when walking around and also when eating local food.
+I’m gonna give you the best tips on being on the lookout and preventing common scams, pickpockets, and robberies.
+I’ll also tell you how to stay safe when walking around and when eating local food.

 Staying Safe While Walking Around Ho Chi Minh City

 Taking over the sidewalk seems to be a part of the culture of Vietnamese in every major town in Vietnam.
 The culprits of this encroachment are often food hawkers, shop owners, and motorbike parking for locals.
-Hawkers bring their goods everywhere to sell for customers whom they meet on the street.
-When they find a “gold place” where there are many people they will set up shop.
-This can cause congestion on the sidewalk but many of us accept this as a way of life.
-We want local food hawkers to be able to make money to support themselves but also provide us with delicious Vietnamese food!
+Hawkers bring their goods everywhere to sell to customers they meet on the street.
+When they find a “gold place” where there are many people, they will set up shop.
+This can cause congestion on the sidewalk, but many of us accept this as a way of life.
+We want local food hawkers to be able to make money to support themselves and provide us with delicious Vietnamese food!

-Shop Owners also do a similar thing, when it comes to taking up public space on the sidewalks.
+Shop Owners also do a similar thing when it comes to taking up public space on the sidewalks.
 The shops will often not have a private parking lot for their customers.
-To meet the demand of customers parking, they turn their storefront sidewalks into parking lots.
+To meet the demand for customers’ parking, they turn their storefront sidewalks into parking lots.
 Consequently, you will see a lot of motorbikes built into long rows on the sidewalk.
-This again is something that as locals we have been willing to accept because we appreciate being able to park our motorbikes in front of stores when we wish to go shopping.
+This, again, is something that have been willing to accept because they appreciate being able to park our motorbikes in front of stores when we wish to go shopping.

 Is ho chi minh city safe for walking around on the sidewalks